microsoft/azuredevopslabs/labs/vstsextend/terraform/readme.md

   1. Navigate to **Pipelines --> Pipelines**.
 Select **Terraform-CI** and click **Edit**.

       ![](images/editbuild.png)

+     {% include note.html content= "We also have a YAML build pipeline if that's something you're interested in.
+To proceed through the YAML pipeline, choose **Terraform-CI-YAML** and click **Edit** to view the YAML pipeline.
+If you utilize the YAML pipeline, make sure to update the **Terraform-CD** release definition's artifact link." %}

   1. Your build pipeline will look like as below.
 This CI pipeline has tasks to compile .Net Core project.
 The `dotnet` tasks in the pipeline will restore dependencies, build, test and publish the build output into a zip file (package)  which can be deployed to a web application.